infiniteframeworks/blog/_posts/2025-05-17-Using a site.webmanifest File.md

 tags:
   - website-development
   - ux
-ai-disclaimer: Created by Jim Smits, Researched with ChatGPT, Scripts by ChatGPT.
+ai-disclaimer: Created by Jim Smits, Researched with ChatGPT, Scripts by ChatGPT
+ai-generated: partially
 ---

 A `webmanifest` file is a completely optional JSON file that gives browsers information about your site so that it can be: